And as such, there's nobody better than I, nobody better than me, to ask the question.

 You said it wasn't fair.

-And I have to say I think he was right.
+And I have to say, I think he was right.

 Where are the coupons for us to get, you know, a free gallon of gas somewhere?

-Uh it's not necessary.
+It's not necessary.

-But big oil doesn't have to do that.
+Big Oil doesn't have to do that.

-You just don't know it uh because most people pull in, they have a regular gas station, or if they're traveling, pull in the first one they see.
+You just don't know it because most people pull in, they have a regular gas station, or if they're traveling, pull in the first one they see.

 It may be the sun someday.